|B.S. Health Science, Emergency Medical Services Concentration||Degree||B.S.|

 Graduates of the program will also provide public education and health promotion, and participate in injury and illness prevention programs.
 They will function as facilitators of access to care, as well as be initial treatment providers.
 This degree will provide employment and additional educational opportunities for the student to become a registered, certified paramedic and work in the paramedic field in Idaho as well as surrounding states.

 There are pre-professional requirements that must be completed before enrolling in the Paramedic Science program.
-The program curriculum includes three semesters of lecture, laboratory, and clinical field experience, followed by a three-month field internship.
 Contact Rachel Azzarito at 208-373-1760 or firstname.lastname@example.org, or visit https://www.isu.edu/esd/paramedic/ to learn more about the program requirements.

 Community Paramedic Academic Certificate

-The Community Paramedic Academic Certificate is offered by the Emergency Services Department under the College of Health Professions.
-This academic certificate meets the needs of licensed paramedics who wish to pursue an additional certification that will allow them to work in the emerging field of community paramedics.
+The Community Paramedic Academic Certificate is offered by the Emergency Services Department under the College of Health.
+This academic certificate meets the needs of licensed paramedics who wish to pursue an additional certification that will allow them to work in the emerging field of Community Paramedics.
 Community paramedicine is an expanding specialty that has increased across the nation in response to the Affordable Care Act.
-Paramedics who successfully complete this certificate will be eligible to assume a position as a community paramedic and assist in the development and implementation of a community paramedic program within their community.
+Paramedics who complete this certificate will be eligible to assume a position as a Community Paramedic and assist in the development and implementation of a community paramedic program within their community.

 Career Development and Professional Growth Objective: